What is Yoga?

 Many of us come to yoga for lots of different reasons, from gaining greater strength and flexibility, physical healing from injury, reducing stress or just to gain a deeper understanding of life.
 The beauty about Yoga is that anyone can benefit from it.
 As B.K.S.
 Iyengar quoted “If you can breathe, you can practice Yoga".
 There can be many benefits from practising yoga and to mention a few;- increased strength, stamina and flexibility, reducing stress and anxiety, increased concentration, increasing energy and vitality, increased self-esteem and posture is greatly improved.
 Overall most students describe a feeling of well being and balance with a regular practice of yoga in their lives.

 With the exception of Advanced Yoga and Intermediate Yoga our classes are open to all levels.
 From those who have never practiced yoga through to yoga teachers our they offer lots of options to cater for everyone.
 See Our Classes for descriptions and more information on each style of class.

-If you are a complete beginner, although you are welcome to join in most classes, you may prefer to start with a Gentle Yoga class or do a Beginners Course.
+If you are a complete beginner, although you are welcome to join in most classes, you may prefer to start with a Gentle Yoga class or to join a Beginners Course.
 See Our Courses for more information, or contact us for any questions.